wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - simple Authorization process
 - has multilingual support, a POT file is available for translations.
 If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

-This plugin includes Google Analytics tracking.
+This plugin suports Google Analytics tracking.
 Main tracking options and features:

-- enable/disable Google Analytics tracking code
+- enable/disable google analytics tracking code
-- switch between Universal Analytics and Classic Analytics tracking methods
+- switch between universal analytics and classic analytics tracking methods
 - supports analytics.js tracking for comaptibility with Universal Analytics web property
 - supports ga.js tracking for comaptibility with Classic Analytics web property
 - track single domain, domain and all subdomains, multiple TLD domains